Emeritus Reader in Cell Biophysics (retired, active)

 Modelling the guard cell mechanisms involved in the control of stomatal dynamics

-In collaboration with colleagues from the Physiological Laboratory, , and from the , University of Cambridge, we are attempting to elucidate the biology of this process, alert to the possibility that this knowledge may help expose new targets for prevention or treatments of this endemic disease.
+The mechanism of apical alignment by which merozoites become poised with their apex irreversibly attached to the red cell surface remains the least understood step of the malaria invasion process.
+In collaboration with colleagues from The Physiological Laboratory, from The Cavendish Laboratory, and from the The Sanger Institute, University of Cambridge, we are attempting to elucidate the biology of this process, alert to the possibility that this knowledge may help expose new targets for prevention or treatments of this endemic disease.

 Introductory course on the cell physiology of calcium to third year PDN (PII) students

 Minguet-Parramona, C, Wang, Y, Hills, A, Vialet-Chabrand, S, Griffiths, H, Rogers, S, Lawson, T, Lew, VL, and Blatt, MR (2016) An optimal frequency in Ca2+ oscillations for stomatal closure is an emergent property of ion transport in guard cells.
 Plant Physiology, 170, 33–42

 Lew, VL and Tiffert, T (2015) Volume control in Plasmodium falciparum infected red blood cells Encyclopedia of Malaria (Springer), DOI 10, 1007/978-1-4614-8757-9_27-1

 Tiffert,T and Lew, VL (2014) Dynamic morphology and cytoskeletal protein changes during spontaneous inside-out vesiculation of red blood cell membranes Pflugers Arch - Eur J Physiol DOI 101007/s00424-014-1483-5